Aider-AI/aider/docs/unified-diffs.md

 like "...add logic here...".

-Aider's new "laziness" benchmark suite designed to both provoke and quantify lazy coding.
+Aider's new "laziness" benchmark suite is designed to both provoke and quantify lazy coding.
 It consists of
 89 python refactoring tasks
 which tend to make GPT-4 Turbo lazy